1. Apxium Help Center

 1. Declined Due to Insufficient Funds, Refer to Customer or Generic Decline/ Unspecified Failure

-• If a new payment method is added or the same debtor payment method is re-entered, it will reset to the first attempt.
+• If a new payment method is added, or if the existing debtor payment method is re-entered, the attempt count will reset to the first attempt.

-• The merchant administrator will receive an Auto Pay dishonour notification when the payment fails on the 3rd attempt and the APX Auto function will be disabled for that specific client.
+• On the third consecutive failed attempt, the merchant administrator will receive an Auto Pay dishonour notification, and the APX Auto functionality will be disabled for that client.

 2. Declined Due to Expired Card, Payer has closed account or Invalid Details

-If the payment fails due to invalid details, expired card, the bank does not allow direct debit etc, the system will not retry and the payment details get deleted to avoid being reused for another debit.
-Your merchant administrator will then get an email about APX Auto Invoice with no Payment Method as a reminder.
+If a payment fails due to invalid details, expired card, closed account, or the bank disallowing direct debits, the system will not retry the transaction.
+The associated payment method will be deleted to prevent further debit attempts.
+If a valid payment method is still not available by the next main processor run, your merchant administrator will receive an APX Auto Invoice with no Payment Method notification indicating no payment method is on file.

-The APXAuto and Engagement payment method are one and the same.
-Therefore if there is a failure due to an expired card, invalid payment details, etc it gets deleted from the Debtor Payment page on your Apxium Dashboard and from the client's engagement portal.
+APXAuto and the Engagement payment method function as a single, unified system.
+Accordingly, if a payment fails due to reasons such as an expired card, invalid payment details, or a closed account, the affected payment method is automatically removed from both the Debtor Payment page in your Apxium Dashboard and the client’s engagement portal.

 Additionally, both the merchant administrator and the client will receive a payment failure notice.